 They are energetic dogs that will need to be kept busy the entire day.
-When bored, they have a tendency to develop unwanted behaviors.
+When bored, they tend to develop unwanted behaviors.

-These dogs are not a good choice for owners who cannot commit to a lot of daily exercise because they need to be active for at least 45 to 60 minutes per day.
+These dogs are not a good choice for owners who cannot commit to a lot of daily exercises because they need to be active for at least 45 to 60 minutes per day.